Mini Vegan Pecan Pie Tarts are over the top rich and perfect for the holidays. This dessert fits right in at any family gathering or elegant party.

 For the tart crust:

-- Here is my recipe but you may use any of your favorite pie crust recipe or a store bought pre-prepared crust.
+- Here is my recipe but you may use any of your favorite pie crust recipes or a store-bought pre-prepared crust.
 Just remember to half your recipe.

 - 1 cup all-purpose flour